Zouizoui78/save-manager/README.md

 An SKSE plugin that removes and optionally compresses old saves files every time the player saves.

-By default every time the player saves, save files are removed until only the 10 most recent remain (based on modification time).
+By default save files are removed until only the 10 most recent remain (based on modification time).

 If compression is enabled, the saves are compressed into a zip file before being removed.